 Scans of tax maps are being performed and added to the tax maps page as delivered, with the 2017 scans being in color.

 A presentation on LBRS-Lite was made to county officials May 17 by ODOT and OGRIP.
 All was positive.
-The Commissioners will review the MOA and anticipate action May 24.
+The Commissioners approved the MOA at their May 24 meeting.

 An instruction document has been added to the Aerial Mapping page for tips in using the web mapping site.